 Knowing about the room size for a golf simulator can give you a far better simulation experience.
-It’s the first and foremost step before buying the best golf simulator for indoor.
+It’s the first and foremost step before buying a golf simulator for home use.
 If you don’t have a proper idea of golf simulator room sizes, you cannot have a proper swing.
 And having the wrong swing doesn’t give a good simulation experience.

 Suppose, the simulator you are going to buy requires a 12” length.
 But you have a wider backswing.
 In that case, you may risk hitting the wall with your golf club.
 So for your backswing, you need more than a 12” long simulator.